LlimaV10/doom-nukem_v2/README.md

 Visit https://github.com/LlimaV10/doom-nukem_binaries to play our game levels on any PC OS.

 # Doom-nukem Wiki describing the main formulas and mathematical functions will be around April.
-Please Star this repository if you want it to give me more motivation to do it.
+Please Star this repository if you want it.
+To give me more motivation to do it.